 She has completed advanced certification in craniosacral therapy and has been a teaching assistant to Robert Harris for introductory through to advanced craniosacral training courses.

-Currently Lesley is in her 5 year of osteopathic training at the Canadian College of Osteopathy in Toronto Lesley is working toward completing her thesis research.
+Following 5 years of osteopathic training at the Canadian College of Osteopathy in Toronto Lesley is working toward completing her thesis research.

-Also an artist, her experience in visual arts, voice and dance has influenced her concept of health and impacted her approach to bodywork.
-Beginning in 2009, Lesley apprenticed as a teaching assistant at Humber College School for the Performing Arts under the mentorship of Fides Krucker for voice and Pam Johnson for movement.
-During her time at the college Lesley researched the relationship between manual bodywork and physical expression offering private sessions to the staff and students.
-Influenced by her experience at the theatre school, she developed a group class approach to working with the body through breath, movement awareness and craniosacral practices.
+Beginning in 2009, Lesley apprenticed as a teaching assistant at Humber College School for the Performing Arts under the mentorship of Fides Krucker for voice and Pam Johnson for movement/contact improvisation.
+During her time at the college Lesley researched the relationship between manual bodywork and physical expression in the classroom and privately with the staff and students.
+Influenced by her experience at the theatre school, she developed a group class approach to working with the body through breath, movement and craniosacral practices.

 In 2007/2008 Lesley was involved with the certificate program at the Deep Listening Institute under the mentorship of composer Pauline Oliveros, author Ione and dancer Heloise Gold.
-She studied Dr. Oliveros ground-breaking work on the practice of listening, working with these concepts in relationship to bodywork.
-Lesley’s essay, Deep Listening and Touch, Unwinding the Body of the Voice is included in The Anthology of Essays on Deep Listening and was published in May 2012.
+She studied Dr. Oliveros ground-breaking work on the practice of listening.
+Lesley’s essay on physical listening is included in The Anthology of Essays on Deep Listening and was published in May 2012.

 Lesley maintains a partnership with C.A.D.A. to support professional dancers in their health care management.